William Blackstone: Study

-There are few surviving records of Blackstone's undergraduate term at Oxford, but the curriculum of Pembroke College had been set out in 1624, and Prest notes that it was probably still followed in 1738, so Blackstone would have studied Greek, science, logic, rhetoric, philosophy, mathematics, geography and poetry.
-Blackstone was particularly good at Greek, mathematics and poetry, with his notes on William Shakespeare being included in George Steevens' 1781 edition of Shakespeare's plays.
-Many of Blackstone's undergraduate texts survive, and they include few legal texts, instead being wide-ranging; politics, current affairs, poetry, geometry and controversial theological texts.
-The last element is understandable, given his family's theological interests, but the more surprising element is the sheer number of texts he owned given his relative poverty as a student.
+There are few surviving records of Blackstone's undergraduate term at Oxford, but the curriculum of Pembroke College had been set out in 1624, and Wilfrid Prest notes that it was probably still followed in 1738, so Blackstone would have studied Greek, science, logic, rhetoric, philosophy, mathematics, geography and poetry.
+Blackstone was particularly good at Greek, mathematics, and poetry, with his notes on William Shakespeare being included in George Steevens' 1781 edition of Shakespeare's plays.
+Many of Blackstone's undergraduate texts survive, and they include few legal texts, instead being wide-ranging: politics, current affairs, poetry, geometry, and controversial theological texts.
+The last element is understandable, given his family's theological interests, but the more surprising element is the sheer number of texts he owned, given his relative poverty as a student.

 On 9 July 1740, after only a year and a half as a Bachelor of Arts student, Blackstone was admitted to study for a Bachelor of Civil Law degree, civil law being the only legal area recognised by his university.
 This degree course was seven years long, the first two "supposedly devoted to a broad course of reading in humane studies", which allowed him to study his own interests.
 On 20 November 1741 he was admitted to the Middle Temple, the first step on the road to becoming a barrister, but this imposed no obligations and simply allowed a legal career to be an option.
 At the time there was no proper legal education system, and Blackstone read (in his own time) Coke on Littleton, the works of Henry Finch, and related legal tracts.

 In addition to his formal studies, Blackstone published a collection of poetry which included the draft version of The Lawyer to his Muse, his most famous literary work.
-In 1743 he published Elements of Architecture and An Abridgement of Architecture, two treatises on the rules governing the art of construction.
+In 1743, he published Elements of Architecture and An Abridgement of Architecture, two treatises on the rules governing the art of construction.
 His next work (1747) was The Pantheon: A Vision, an anonymously published book of poetry covering the various religions in the world.
 It depicts a narrator's walking dream through the buildings of various religions, which are all (other than Christianity) depicted in a negative light.
 This followed his election as a Fellow of All Souls College, Oxford on 2 November 1743, and his call to the Bar by the Middle Temple on 28 November 1746.